josenpottackal/Text-Compression-List/README.md

 # Text-Compression-List
-Program that compresses text, then recreates it using the compressed list
+Program that compresses text, then recreates it using the compressed list using lossless compression